TITLE 6 PRIMARY AND SECONDARY EDUCATION

 U. “Employee benefits minimum standards” means the minimum coverages, minimum limits and other factors as specified in authority rules for which insurance is offered.

 V. “Established enrollment period” means the period of time and the dates for which an enrollment period is authorized by the authority.
-The established enrollment period shall be determined by the board on separate lines of employee benefit coverages as the authority board deems appropriate.

 X. “Full-time employee” means a person employed by, paid by and working for the participating entity 20 hours or more per week during the academic school term or terms.
 A full-time employee includes participating entity board members, entity governing body members and authority board members as defined in Subsections SS and TT of 6.50.1.7 NMAC.